 Recently, a team of researchers, myself included made a journey to Kayunga town located in Kayunga district, central Uganda among other select sample sites.
-The purpose for our visit was to investigate the extent of tech related violence among select groups who participated in our focus group discussions (FGDs) which are a major part of a research funded under a small research grant scheme by Association for Progressive Communications (APC) on a project titled: “Investigating tech related violence against women in peri-urban areas of Uganda.”
-The major objective of the research is to understand the extent and magnitude of tech related violence against women and to identify support mechanisms for redress and justice.
+The purpose for our visit was to investigate the extent of tech-related violence among select groups who participated in our focus group discussions (FGDs) which are a major part of research funded under a small research grant scheme by the Association for Progressive Communications (APC) on a project titled: “Investigating tech-related violence against women in peri-urban areas of Uganda.”
+The major objective of the research is to understand the extent and magnitude of tech-related violence against women and to identify support mechanisms for redress and justice.

-On closer look at the situation at home, Uganda has no clear statistics on online GBV, however what we have observed over a period of time and more recently as we carry out research on tech related violence and particularly Gender Based Violence (GBV) online is that - it is on the rise and most victims and perpetrators are not aware that it is a form of violence.
+On a closer look at the situation at home, Uganda has no clear statistics on online GBV, however, what we have observed over a period of time and more recently as we carry out research on tech-related violence and particularly Gender-Based Violence (GBV) online is that – it is on the rise and most victims and perpetrators are not aware that it is a form of violence.
 In fact, in most of the communities we have visited besides Kayunga, we have found that most perpetrators are not aware that they are perpetrating and the truth is the same for victims of online GBV – who do not know that they are victims.

-Existing laws, policies and initiatives to end GBV like the National policy on eliminating GBV in Uganda, do not clearly bring out tech related violence as a serious form of GBV.
-They do not highlight the potential for online violence or tech related violence to limit and undermine enjoyment of one’s online and offline rights including; freedom of association, the right to safe environments, freedom of expression which consists of contribution to content development and relevant online discussion, among other human rights.
+Existing laws, policies, and initiatives to end GBV like the National policy on eliminating GBV in Uganda, do not clearly bring out tech-related violence as a serious form of GBV.
+They do not highlight the potential for online violence or tech-related violence to limit and undermine the enjoyment of one’s online and offline rights including; freedom of association, the right to safe environments, freedom of expression which consists of a contribution to content development and relevant online discussion, among other human rights.

 Article by Susan H. Atim